Selected Recipes

 9. Allow 20 min without pressing; then stack the hoops double for 20 min.
 Reverse the hoops and hold for another 20 min.
 Then, press for 60 min at 100 kP (14 psi); then, hold overnight at room temperature (20°C) without pressure.

 10. Place cheese in 20 – 23% salt brine for periods estimated from the cheese weight and thickness as 1 h per 0.9 Kg per cm OR 1 h per pound per inch.
-The larger blocks will require up to 96 h.
+Larger blocks will require up to 96 h.

 11. Dry cheese for 48 h at 10°C and 85% RH.